bramtayl/LightQuery.jl/docs/src/index.md

 You can avoid most allocations in LightQuery by keeping your data pre-sorted.
 If your data is not pre-sorted, then the majority of run-time will likely be spent in sorting.

 LightQuery requires that all of your columns have the same indices.
 The `Rows` constructor will check whether this is the case; to override these checks, use `@inbounds`.

+LightQuery has trouble dealing with missing data represented as `Union{Missing, T}` due to performance issues in Base.
+Hopefully, these will get sorted out soon.
+In the mean-time, `DataValues` work.